tientaidev/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-This is a project while taking the Odin Project course
+This is a project while taking the Odin Project course.
+I practice my DOM manipulation skills with this project.